bab-lab/bab-lab.github.io/README.md

 <h3 align="center">The Boreal Arctic Biogeochemistry Lab Website</h3>

   <p align="center">
-    Welcome to the University of British Columbia's Boreal Arctic Biogeochemistry Lab, or as we like to call it BAB Lab's, Github Website!
-Thank you for taking a gander over here, and feel free to learn a bit more about our lab through this README, or even better go ahead and visit the <a href="https://bab-lab.github.io"><strong>website</strong></a> itself!
+    Welcome to the University of British Columbia's Boreal Arctic Biogeochemistry Lab, or as we like to call it BAB Lab's, Github Website, led by Dr. McKenzie Kuhn!
+Feel free to learn a bit more about our lab through this README, or even better go ahead and visit the <a href="https://bab-lab.github.io"><strong>website</strong></a> itself!
     <br />
     <a href="https://github.com/bab-lab/bab-lab.github.io"><strong>Explore the Website's Backend »</strong></a>
     <br />